shreyashish2211/YouTube-Downloader/README.md

      ```
      sudo apt install nodejs npm
      ```
-   - For other Linux distros/macOS search in the internet
+   - For other Linux distros/macOS, search on the internet

 > [!Note]
 > The program may show a security warning the first time you run the compiled app __*on Windows*__.
 If this happens, click on